ENOFLAG/writeups/pwn2win2020/stolen_backdoor/writeup.md

 ```
 All the encoder binary does is go through each character of the flag (which was
 obviously redacted in the binary which was distributed as seen above), print the
-emoji corresponding to that char and sleep 10 µsec.
+emoji corresponding to that char and sleep 10 µs.
 After the flag was entirely printed the program prints the char `-` 0x1e times,
 followed by ` End of transmission `, another 0x1e `-` and a newline.
 Then the program sleeps for 5 milliseconds and does the whole thing again.